D-Day veterans remember landing in Normandy 75 years ago

 He also says he is not a hero.

-“I'm glad to have participated, because if I didn't participate this, this wouldn't happen,” said Corsini.
+“I'm glad to have participated, because if I didn't participate this, this wouldn't happen,” Corsini said.
 “I wouldn't exchange the experience for a million dollars.
 But if you offered me a million dollars to go through that again, I would tell you something different.”